-I made a short visit to the capital, Gabarone, to swear an oath to the Botswana Veterinary Society before landing in Maun for my 2 week placement.
-Arriving in Maun I was excited to get started!
+"Arriving in the town of Maun, I was excited to get started.
 On my first day, I had a chance to assess all the inpatients at the clinic and get their care plans sorted.
-Kenny and Vasco, the permanent staff, were very welcoming and showed me the ropes.
+Kenny and Vasco, the permanent staff, were very welcoming and showed me the ropes."

-Then the neutering started!
-Most dogs have ehrlichia (a bacterial infection transmitted by ticks) and therefore bleed like crazy!
+"Then the neutering started.
+Most dogs have ehrlichia (a bacterial infection transmitted by ticks) and therefore, bleed like crazy.
 Despite my reservations and anxieties about this, they recover very well from their surgeries.
-All patients are then vaccinated to further promote a healthy population.
+All patients are then vaccinated to further promote a healthy population."

 "The anaesthetic protocol developed by the charity and local vets works really well.
-I was very impressed with how resourceful and efficient the team were.
-They really care about the animals and make sure the owners needs can be met as best as possible.
-We aimed to finish surgery by early afternoon so the dogs have enough time to recover from their anaesthetic to go home with Nation, whose job it is to collect and drop off all the dogs.
+I was very impressed with how resourceful and efficient the team was.
+They really care about the animals and make sure the owner's needs can be met as best as possible.
+We aimed to finish surgery by early afternoon, so the dogs have enough time to recover from their anaesthetic to go home with Nation, a team member whose job it was to collect and drop off all the dogs to their homes."

-The first few days were really hot, and getting used to all of the bugs was a challenge!
-Our number of inpatients seemed to rise exponentially as more patients were brought in by owners and Nation along with routine neuters – so lots of sick doggies!
+"The first few days were really hot, and getting used to all the bugs was a challenge!
+Our number of inpatients seemed to rise exponentially as more patients were brought in by owners along with routine neuters – so lots of sick doggies!
 At one point we had 20 dogs at the clinic!
 Sadly, the number of parvo and distemper cases highlights the need for vaccination and education here.
-But even though there were some dogs we couldn’t save, we were able to prevent any further suffering for these individuals.
+But even though there were some dogs we couldn’t save, we were able to prevent any further suffering for these individuals."

-After a few days of the busy clinic I was invited round to Mervyn’s (founder of MAWS) house for a drink and swim with amazing views of the river (so not all hard graft!).
+"After a few days of the busy clinic, I was invited round to Mervyn’s (founder of MAWS) house for a drink and swim with amazing views of the river (so not all hard graft!).
 After the first week, I was getting my head around all the tropical diseases and how things roll here.
-It really felt like I was making a difference to these animals’ lives, and helping communities much less fortunate than back home.
+It really felt like I was making a difference in these animals’ lives, and helping communities much less fortunate than back home."

-Walking the 200m from the accommodation to the clinic each morning is something I will always remember fondly.
-Seeing red and yellow hornbills, hoopoe, fly catchers and francolin was a wonderful way to begin each day.
-And returning to the cottage’s resident dogs, Marley and Rafikie, at the end of the day guaranteed a warm welcome.
+"Walking the 200 metres from the accommodation to the clinic each morning is something I will always remember fondly.
+Seeing red and yellow hornbills, hoopoe, fly catchers, and francolin was a wonderful way to begin each day.
+Not to mention returning to the cottage each day to be greeted by Marley and Rafikie, the resident dogs."

-I finished my time in Botswana with a trip on the Okavango Delta, with thanks to a link built up between the safari providers and MAWS, close encounters with elephants, leopards and hippos and memorable moments aplenty.
+"I finished my time in Botswana with a trip to the Okavango Delta, with thanks to a link built up between the safari providers and MAWS, involved close encounters with elephants, leopards, and hippos, and memorable moments aplenty."